-A lumbar disc herniation is when the soft material of the disc is pushed out onto a nerve in the lower back.
+A herniated disc in the back is when the soft material of a disc in the spine is pushed out onto a nerve.
+A herniated lumbar disc is when this occurs in the lower back.
 The discs are the cushions between the bone of the spine that allow for motion between the bones.
 They are strong early in life; however, at about age 30, they start to become brittle and the strong outer layer may develop cracks that allow the soft inner material to leak out.
 The pain from a disc herniation comes from the pressure and inflammation of being contacted by the herniated disc material.

 The spine is made up of 24 bones, called vertebrae, which are stacked on top of one another.
 These bones connect to protect the spinal cord.
 Five of these small, stacked bones make up your lower back, called your lumbar spine.